Auto racing: Engine

-Racing driver
+Racing drivers

-Racing drivers, at the highest levels, are usually paid by the team, or by sponsors, and can command very substantial salaries.
+Racing drivers, at the highest levels, can be paid by the team, or by sponsors, and can command substantial salaries.
+Drivers who pay for their positions, or seats, within racing teams are typically known as pay drivers, or gentleman drivers.
+Drivers may also enter events as privateers.

-Contrary to what may be popularly assumed, racing drivers as a group do not have unusually better reflexes or peripheral response time.
-During repeated physiological (and psychological) evaluations of professional racing drivers, the two characteristics that stand out are racers' near-obsessive need to control their surroundings (the psychological aspect), and an unusual ability to process fast-moving information (physiological).
-In this, researchers have noted a strong correlation between racers' psychological profiles and those of fighter pilots.
-In tests comparing racers to members of the general public, the greater the complexity of the information processing matrix, the greater the speed gap between racers and the public.
+Contrary to popular assumption, racing drivers as a group do not have unusually strong reflexes or peripheral response time.
+During repeated physiological and psychological evaluations of professional racing drivers, the two characteristics that stand out are racers' near-obsessive need to control their surroundings—psychological—and an unusual ability to process fast-moving information —physiological.
+Researchers have noted a strong correlation between racing driver psychological profiles and those of fighter pilots.
+In tests comparing racing drivers to the general public, the greater the complexity of the information processing matrix, the greater the speed gap between the two groups.

 Due partly to the performance capabilities of modern racing cars, racing drivers require a high level of fitness, focus, and the ability to concentrate at high levels for long periods in an inherently difficult environment.
-Racing drivers mainly complain about pains in the lumbar, shoulder, and neck regions.

-Racing drivers experience extremely large g-forces because formula cars and sports prototypes generate more downforce and are able to corner at significantly higher speeds.
-Formula 1 drivers routinely experience g-loadings in excess of 4.5 g.
+They are often subject to injuries in the lumbar, shoulder, and neck regions.
+Racing drivers experience large g-forces due to formula cars and sports prototypes generating high levels of downforce, and being able to corner at high speeds.
+Formula One drivers routinely experience lateral loads in excess of 4.5 g-force, requiring drivers to commit to frequent neck training regimens.